 Occasionally, contact stresses play a role in a mechanical design.
-Herzian stress equations are needed to calculate indentation and to check if the yield stress isn’t exceeded.
+Hertzian stress equations are needed to calculate indentation and to check that the yield stress isn’t exceeded.

-Because programming is a hobby of mine, it seemed like a good idea to make a Hertzian contact stress calculator.
+Since programming is a hobby of mine, it seemed like a good idea to make a Hertzian contact stress calculator.
 Just for my own use.
-That simple calculator gradually became more mature.
+This simple calculator gradually matured.
 And it turned out that more people needed a handy calculator to calculate Hertzian contact stresses.
-So I decided to give the program a name and to offer it on the website.
+So I decided to give the program a name and offer it on the website.
 Since then, HertzWin has grown into a calculator with many features.

 Using Approximation Formulas at First

-The calculation of elliptical contacts requires the solving of elliptic integrals.
-And because there are no mathematical solutions for this, approximation formulas are often used.
+Calculating elliptical contacts requires solving elliptic integrals.
+Since there are no mathematical solutions, approximation formulas are often used.
 Initially, the HertzWin program also worked with approximation formulas.

-There are many approximations around.
-The early versions of HertzWin used the approximations as suggested by A. Horowitz in A contribution to the engineering design of machine elements involving contrashaped contacts (1971).
-In most cases, these approximations are sufficiently accurate for the mechanical designer.
+There are many approximations.
+The early versions of HertzWin used the approximations proposed by A. Horowitz in A contribution to the engineering design of machine elements involving contrashaped contacts (1971).
+In most cases, these approximations are accurate enough for the machine designer to use.

 Numerical Integration of Elliptic Integrals